RemiKalbe/sapper-oidc/README.md

     issuerURL: "https://accounts.google.com/", // See your identity provider documentation
     clientID: "8db8f07d-547d-4e8b-8d8b-218fc08b7188",
     clientSecret: "3nxeS5K3mFe.5Hv7Gvjp6xUWq~",
     redirectURI: "http://127.0.0.1:3000/cb", // This is the URL the idp will redirect the user to.
-It must be the callback route that you will define bellow.
+It must be the callback route that you will define bellow; you must add this url to your IDP authorized redirect URI.
+    silentRedirectURI: "http://localhost:3001/silentcb", // (OPTIONAL) This is the callback URL if you want to silently login the user, you must add this URL to your IDP authorized redirect URI if you add this line.
     sessionMaxAge: 60 * 60 * 24 * 7, // How long does a user's session lives for (in seconds)
     authRequestMaxAge: 60 * 60, // How much time before an auth request is deemed invalid (in seconds). authPath,